z390development/z390/test/README.md

 acb2 drives the code up to entering the VSAM open() routine, extracting the ddname and fetching the corresponding env value; and tcat.js establishes that, given a ddname, my Java code successfully navigates the Catalog, derives the DSN and determines that that file exists on disk.
 There's a slight overlap between these two tests, so perhaps 98% true.
-The (Java) catalog navigation code used in tcat.js is not yet incorporated into vz390, but is glued together with JS.
+The Java catalog-manipulation code used in tcat.js is not yet incorporated into vz390, but is glued together with JS.